CNAG-Biomedical-Informatics/convert-pheno/docs/mapping-steps.md

 One of the advantages of **Beacon/Phenopackets v2** is that they **do not prescribe the use of specific ontologies**, thus allowing us to retain the original ontologies, except to fill in missing terms in required fields.

-???+ Question "Which ontologies are supported?"
+???+ Question "Which ontologies/terminologies are supported?"

-    If the input files contain ontologies, the **ontologies will be preserved** and remain intact after the conversion process, except for:
+    If the input files contain ontology tems, the **ontologies will be preserved** and remain intact after the conversion process, except for:

     * _Beacon v2 Models_ and _Phenopackets v2_: the property `sex` is converted to [NCI Thesaurus](https://ncithesaurus.nci.nih.gov/ncitbrowser).
     * _OMOP CDM_: the properties `sex`, `ethnicity`, and `geographicOrigin` are converted to [NCI Thesaurus](https://ncithesaurus.nci.nih.gov/ncitbrowser).